Best of Argentina Trip

 While Argentina has 80% of the falls on its side, Brazil has the best panoramic view.
 On the Argentine side you will have the sensation of being right inside the falls, but only by visiting the Brazilian side will you fully appreciate the immensity of Iguazú Falls.

-Take your time to enjoy it and feel it, to stroll the different walkways and feel the spray of water in your face.
+Take your time to enjoy it and feel it, to stroll the different walkways and feel the spray of water on your face.
 Take the boardwalk over the Salto Santa María; it feels like walking on the water.
 Get closer to the “Devil’s Throat” and experience the power of the water!
 Although you’ll be looking into Argentina, your feet will be on the ground in Brazil!
 Where does Argentina start and Brazil end?
 Well, it’s time to walk the line.

-Back from the footbridge, you’ll have some free time to use the restrooms, visit the gift shop and take a special elevator to an especially high viewpoint.
+Back from the footbridge, you’ll have some free time to use the restrooms, visit the gift shop, and take a special elevator to an especially high viewpoint.
 At the end of the tour, we’ll drive you back to your hotel.

 Say Hueque Tips